-Her face in the mirror looked so dog ugly atop the fit frame.
-She who imagined
+Her face in the mirror looked bloodhound ugly atop the fit frame, like the cartoon

-her heart stopped.
-She died a woman who refused to eat ice cream
+her heart stopped and died a woman who refused to eat ice cream

-because the camera lens adds an inch too far from a world where
+because the lens adds an inch too far from a world where

 shrouded women risk their lives for a taste of pleasure